kulka193/Voice-Activity-Detection/README.md

 The model has been trained with MSE Cost function, ReLU output layer and RMSProp optimization for approximately 20-50 epochs and a dropout and decayed learning rate alongside 10% validation error.

 Preprocessings involved:
-1.Download and extract time series waveforms from '.flac' audio files 2.File-wise extract and store binary files (.mfcc)
+ 1.Download and extract time series waveforms from '.flac' audio files 2.File-wise extract and store binary files (.mfcc) 3.Mixing random frames of noise (download and extract from  https://zenodo.org/record/1227121#.W23BI9VKiUm ) with clean audio signals to get time-series vectors

 TODO:
 1. Better Hyperparameter optimization.